ppkehl/pedrokehl-2022/_data/content/pages/home.md

   hero:
     active: true
     tagline: "I believe the web should be:"
+    description: |-
-    description: My mission is to create smooth web experiences, leveling the best that technology can offer and choosing the best tech stack for each individual project.
+      My mission is to create smooth web experiences, delivering the best that technology can offer and choosing the best tech stack for each individual project.
     mainTagline: |-
       Beautiful,